julianjupiter/php-mvc-phonebook/README.md

 You can also download it by clicking the **Clone or download** button.

 ## Running
-To run this project, create first database:
+To run this project, create database first:
 ```
 CREATE DATABASE phpmvcphonebook;
 USE phpmvcphonebook;